jpmessaging/OutlookTrace/Readme.md

 [Download](https://github.com/jpmessaging/OutlookTrace/releases/download/v2020-11-15/OutlookTrace.psm1)

 ## How to use
+1. Shutdown Outlook if it's running.
-1. Download OutlookTrace.psm1 and place it on the target machine.
+2. Download OutlookTrace.psm1 and place it on the target machine.
-2. Start cmd as administrator.
+3. Start cmd as administrator.
-3. Start PowerShell as follow.
+4. Start PowerShell as follow.

     ```PowerShell
     powershell -ExecutionPolicy Bypass
     ```

-4. Import OutlookTrace.psm1
+5. Import OutlookTrace.psm1

     ```
     Import-Module <path to OutlookTrace.psm1> -DisableNameChecking